-🎨 Painting
+🎨 Artist

 Born in Japan and currently based in Brooklyn, Saki is an artist whose work seamlessly integrates cultural influences, drawing from an MFA in Western art from Joshibi University of Art and Design, along with a deep appreciation for both traditional and modern Japanese pop culture.